colinbankier/pipeline/README.md

 Pipeline simply allows you to orchestrate running commands.
 It doesn't care what those commands are, so can perform any action in any technology you wish.

+### Versioned Configuration Files
+Pipelines are defined in one or more plain text files that can easily be version controlled.
+They can easily be expressed in YAML or JSON, but for simplicity can just be expressed as an Elixir data structure.

 # Developing
 Pipeline uses Phoenix for it's HTTP API.